pitukg/chess-engine/README.md

 This is a chess engine I have been developing in my free time.

-Currently, it has a working move generation, and is capable to analyse a given position with a relatively simple alpha-beta search and a very basic evaluation function.
+Currently, it has a working move generation, and is capable to analyse a given position with an alpha-beta variant iterative deepening principal variation search and a basic evaluation function.

 I have adopted ideas from the website [Chess Programming WIKI](https://www.chessprogramming.org/Main_Page), but not actual code.